amchess/ShashChess/README.md

 #### Live Book Contribute

 _Boolean, Default: False_ If activated, the engine sends a move, not in live chessdb, in its queue to be analysed.
 In this manner, we have a kind of learning cloud.

+### Full depth threads

+_Default 0, min 0, max 512_ The number of threads doing a full depth analysis (brute force).
+Useful in analysis of particular hard positions to limit the strong pruning's drawbacks.

 ### Opening variety